 Found a stray animal in Oakland?
 Between the hours of 11:00 AM to 4:00 PM every day, Oakland Animal Services can be reached at (510) 535-5602.
 They will assess your situation to offer help when possible.
 If you have found a stray, sick or injured animal after hours, Oakland Animal Services has asked that you transport it to the VCA Bay Area Veterinary Specialists & Emergency Hospital or another 24-hour veterinary care facility, if you are able to do so.
 Alternatively, you can call the police non-emergency line at (510) 777-3333.
 You must stay on the line to speak with a dispatcher.

 Outside of Oakland?
 Please refer to your local municipal shelter to see how strays are being handled.
 If you find a stray and are able to hold onto it while looking for it’s owner and getting in contact with your local municipal shelter, that is a huge help.
 If you have questions or need assistance, email firstname.lastname@example.org.

 Thank you for your interest in helping the East Bay SPCA by fostering a shelter dog or cat.
-We are grateful to have already received an outpouring of support from existing foster volunteers and candidates to help us with the animals in our shelter.
+We are grateful to have received an outpouring of support from existing foster volunteers and candidates to help us with the animals in our shelter.
 At this time we are in need of foster parents for large dogs and nursing kittens.
 We will update this page as our needs change, so please check for new foster opportunities.
 If you would like to be notified of future foster volunteer opportunities, please fill out our application available here and we will send you information on becoming a foster volunteer.